Mapping in R

 Maps with raster images

 Note in 2019: As of mid-2018, Google began requiring an API key for use with get_map that allowed for Google imagery to be used as basemaps.
 Although you can obtain a certain number of maps free per month, I have chosen to avoid that set-up for this example.
+However, you can still use the ggmap package to obtain imagery, geocode, etc.

 Note in 2021: OpenStreeMap requires Java and causes some issues for macOS users.
 One possible fix is to install Java JDK 11 from https://adoptopenjdk.net/.
 After installing the software input the following code into the console in RStudio: Sys.setenv(JAVA_HOME=‘/Library/Java/JavaVirtualMachines/temurin-11.jdk/Contents/Home’)